Decorrelated Local Linear Estimator: Inference for Non-linear Effects in High-dimensional Additive Models: Introduction

-There is a recent line of active research on statistical inference in high-dimensional linear regression.
-Debiased estimators were developed in \cite{zhang2014confidence}, \cite{javanmard2014confidence} and \cite{van2014asymptotically} to study the inference problem for a single regression coefficient $\beta_i$.
-While the linear model can be viewed as a special case of the additive model, where the regression coefficient $\beta_1$ represents the function derivative, that is, $\beta_1=f'_1(x_0)$, the inference problem in the additive model is much more challenging.
-Specifically, novel methodology is required to address the nonlinearity, and both the rate of convergence and the sufficient conditions for confidence interval construction are quite different from those established in the high-dimensional linear regression.
-Beyond the high-dimensional linear regression, \cite{chernozhukov2018double} and \cite{zhu2017high} studied the inference procedure to the partial linear model.
-However, the focus is still on the inference problem for the linear component, instead of the nonparametric component addressed here.
+A recent line of active research was focused on statistical inference in high-dimensional linear regression.
+Debiased estimators or Neyman's Orthogonalization were proposed for inference for single regression coefficients \cite{zhang2014confidence,van2014asymptotically,javanmard2014confidence,belloni2014inference,chernozhukov2015valid,farrell2015robust,chernozhukov2018double}.
+The linear model is a special case of the additive model, where the function derivative $f'(\eval)$ is assumed to be a constant for any $\eval\in \R$.
+Statistical inference for the non-linear effect in the additive model is a much more challenging problem, which requires novel methods and theories to address the non-linearity.
+Both the rate of convergence and the sufficient conditions for confidence interval construction are different from those established in the high-dimensional linear regression.
+A more detailed methodological comparison is presented in Remark \ref{rem: comparison}.
+The real data analysis in Section \ref{sec: real data} shows that a misleading scientific conclusion might be obtained without accounting for the possible non-linear effects.